MetPX/sarracenia/doc/Admin.rst

 to disk, to avoid them overloading the broker.
 When the consumer is back in service, the *restore_to_queue* option can be used to recover missing messages.

+FIXME: Need to consolidate and express the limitation of one rabbitmq's *one cpu to serve a queue*, and Jun's multiple queue technique when volume dictates that.

+FIXME: Need to document post_exchange_split, as a means of exceeding capacity of single winnow.